 Clothes, shoes, toys, you name it.
 Every time you go to the store, even if your child is not with you, something there will remind you of them. $400 later you’ve got them a whole new toy collection and wardrobe.

 You will worry about SIDS and about why they haven’t pooped in 3 days.
-You will worry about daycare and if your child is okay.
+And you will worry about daycare and if your child is okay.
 You will worry about how other kids treat yours, germs and kidnappers.
-You will worry about everything under the damn sun that could impact your child.
+And you will worry about everything under the damn sun that could impact your child.

 I know that my biggest fear has always been knowing that one day my child will grow up to see the pain, hatred and bitterness of the world.
 All of the things those innocent eyes are blind to right now.

 7. Your child will sometimes be the most precious little angel…

 And other times, they will be evil little Satan spawns straight from the pits of hell.
 Learn patience.
 It’s a long and bumpy ride, mama.